Virtual Learning Opportunities in Parks

 Mount St. Helens Visitor Center and surrounding area

 Come visit the heart of Volcano Country, where history, culture and biology collide!
 Jump into the Mount St. Helens 1980 eruption story, and discover how those catastrophic events affect our world today.
-Experience a new perspective with a fun look into the plants and animals that call this place home.
+Experience a new perspective with a fun and funny look into the plants and animals that call this place home.
 Beyond the mountain there is forest to explore, with programs on old-growth, habitat, wildlife and more!

 Olmstead Place historical State Park

 The Olmstead family moved to the Kittitas Valley in 1875 and, taking advantage of the Homestead Act, selected a plot of land and began a ranch.
 The family farmed the land over three generations – through devastating losses and great successes.
 Why did they move here?
 What was family life, and life in general, like?
 How did they impact the land around them over time?
 Take a journey back through time with park interpretive staff for an in-depth look into what life was like for Washington's homesteaders.
 Virtual lessons that meet social studies standards are available for all grades and programs can be tailored to meet needs.

 Contact: Please contact park staff with specific requests and for more information at email@example.com or (509) 925-1943.